 At ASHA, we believe healthy employees are productive employees.
 That's why we're committed to promoting health and wellness through programs like our annual Wellness Fair, monthly diagnostic screenings, lunch and learn programs, and fitness classes.

 ASHA is committed to the environment and the local community.
-In 2008, we were recognized as the first nonprofit association in Maryland history to have the Gold LEED Certified green building designation.
+We have been recognized as the first nonprofit association in Maryland history to have the Gold LEED Certified green building designation.
 ASHA's community outreach team—ASHA Cares—spearheads a number of community service initiatives for ASHA employees, including school supply drives, adopting families to sponsor during the holiday season, and many others throughout the year.

 ASHA works to promote and celebrate diversity both in the National office and throughout our membership.
-In 2009, we celebrated 40 years of diversity efforts by recognizing Diversity Champions in the field of communication sciences and disorders, and Partners in Infusion among ASHA staff.
+In 2015 we were recognized for providing Best Practices Supporting Workers of All Abilities by the Alliance for Workplace Excellence.

 ASHA seeks to provide an environment where staff are encouraged to acquire new skills and knowledge on an ongoing basis, and are provided the resources to do so.
 We have internal resources such as seminars and workshops, as well as programs like tuition assistance and an external staff development plan.